 Dog crates reduce animals’ stress.
 It’s their safe zone in which they can peacefully hunker down the fireworks displays and feel at least a little bit calmer.
 It’s the same scenario with storms.
 If they associate the crates with a peaceful and safe place, they will go through any adverse event more leisurely.
 Don’t forget to put your pupil’s toys and favourite blanket inside the crate – to comfort it even more!

-If it ever happens that you need to leave your house in a hurry, a crate is handy!
+If it ever happens that you need to leave your house in a hurry, a crate is handy, safe and comfortable!
 In case of an emergency, your pet would be calmer.
 You would be able to grab the crate and run away.
 It’s a matter of seconds in extreme situations, and the crate would make the whole process faster.

 Vet visits made easy with a dog travel crate